aserto-dev/topaz/docs/config.md

 ```

 ### b.
 API
-The API configuration is divided in 3 sections:
+The API section is a map that defines the API configuration for each of the possible services that topaz is able to spin up:["reader","writer","importer","exporter","authorizer"]
 #### 1. grpc
 The grpc section allows configuring the listen address, the connection timeout and the certificates.
 - *listen_address* - string - allows the topaz GRPC server to spin up on the requested port (default: "0.0.0.0:8282")